-APPENDIX D SUMMARY OF ACTUARIAL ASSUMPTIONS FOR PENSION PLAN (continued)
+APPENDIX D SUMMARY OF ACTUARIAL ASSUMPTIONS FOR PENSION FUND (continued)

-Retirement Rates.
+Retirement Rates for Tier I Members.
 For persons who became participants prior to January 1, 2011, rates of retirement for each age from 50 to 80 based on the recent experience of the Fund.
 The following are samples of the rates of retirement used: